OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-bridging-partial.md

 ### What fees do I have to pay when bridging funds from L1 to L2? {#what-fees-do-i-have-to-pay-when-bridging-funds-from-l1-to-l2}
 <p>When bridging over tokens from L1 to L2, you will have to sign one or two transactions with their corresponding fees:</p>

-<ol><li>If your bridging a token for the first time, you'll sign one <strong>approval transaction</strong>.</li>
+<ol><li>If you are bridging a token for the first time, you'll sign one <strong>approval transaction</strong>.</li>
 <li>In all cases, you'll sign a <strong>deposit transaction</strong> that will send your tokens to the Bridge.</li>
 </ol>
 <p></p>

 <p>Keep in mind that the approval transaction needs to be executed once per token and wallet.
-This means that if you bridge again the same token from the same wallet, you won't have to pay that transaction.
-However, if you bridge the same token from a different wallet, you will have to pay that transaction again.</p>
+This means that if you bridge the same token from the same wallet again, you won't have to pay for that transaction.
+However, if you bridge the same token from a different wallet, you will have to pay for that transaction again.</p>

 <p></p>